Plugins

 Makes g.pdb() enter the Pudb debugger instead of pdb.

-Pudb is a full-screen Python debugger: http://pypi.python.org/pypi/pudb
+Pudb is a full-screen Python debugger: https://pypi.python.org/pypi/pudb

 dump_globals.py